sjbennett123/polarlarp/content/current_writeups/get_to_the_choppa/_index.md

   - Shard of Foereaver
   - Lever

-treasure: Production Item, Components, Coins, Magic Item Ring of the Champion
+treasure: Production Item, Components, Coins
 hook: Balor comes to the tavern seeking 5-6 brave adventurers to quest into the Mausoleum of Fallen Heroes for a shard of Foeraver
 scenes:
   -